mlowery/schlep/README.md

 ## Limitations

 schlep is only meant as a deployment mechanism.
 It is not meant as a backup--it doesn't even preserve branches (all branches are force-pushed to `master` on the receiving end).
-Furthermore, it is only appropriate for a single user.
+Furthermore, it is only appropriate for a single user (since branches are clobbered).

 ## Writing Subhooks